-D&W assessed the physical condition and educational function of each building and site in the District, reviewed the programs and enrollment projections, and developed a Long-Range School Facilities Master Plan.
+Dore + Whittier assessed the physical condition and educational function of each building and site in the District, reviewed the programs and enrollment projections, and developed a Long-Range School Facilities Master Plan.
 Looking to the future of the buildings, the Plan considered changes to come in building and energy codes, educational programs, structure and technology.

-In the new building, Small Learning Communities provide a variety of clustered larger and smaller teaching spaces; a central courtyard and roof terrace offer outdoor instructional spaces.
+In the new building, small learning communities provide a variety of clustered larger and smaller teaching spaces; a central courtyard and roof terrace offer outdoor instructional spaces.
 A significantly reduced construction period required minimal phasing and resulted in only minor disruption.

 Owner Wilmington Public Schools